 On the other hand, it also highlights that the Houthis are not usually capable of hitting vessels escorted by warships with good anti-aerial defence.

-In another similar incident more than two months ago, the Yemeni group launched 23 missiles and drones against three US warships in the Red Sea.
+In a similar incident more than two months ago, they launched 23 missiles and drones against three US warships in the Red Sea.
 None of them came to harm.

 Download the TradeWinds news app